PhD in Applied Chemical Technology

 Environmental researcher Tonni Kurniawan has studied and worked in various parts of the world.
 For his Bachelor’s Degree in Chemistry, he attended Bogor Agricultural University in Indonesia before reading a Master of Science in Environmental Technology at Sirindhorn International Institute of Technology of Thammasat University, Thailand.

-Mr Kurniawan earned his PhD in Applied Biology and Chemical Technology at The Hong Kong Polytechnic University, PR China).
+Mr Kurniawan earned his PhD in Applied Biology and Chemical Technology at The Hong Kong Polytechnic University, China.
 In recent years, he has been undertaking postdoctoral research at the University of Eastern Finland as a Marie Curie Experienced Researcher.

 In June 2010 Dr. Kurniawan had a chance to participate in the “60th Interdisciplinary Nobel Laureates Meeting” in Lindau.
 Every year the world’s best talents in the fields of Chemistry, Physics, Medicine, or Physiology participate in the meeting dedicated to the Nobel Laureates in those fields.
 This event facilitates the transfer of knowledge between generations of scientists through panel discussions and seminars.